Can I smoke Mullein?

-Yes you can smoke Mullein!
-This 100% legal and neutral-flavored smokable herb is one of the most popular base for herbal smoking blends as natural tobacco alternatives or mixed with your favorite legal herb.
-Because of it's light texture Mullein burns slowly and evenly and has a very discreet flavor making it a great rolling filler for recreative smokers.
+Simply put, yes you can smoke Mullein!
+This incredibly popular legal and neutral-flavored smokable herb is one of the most popular base for herbal smoking blends as natural tobacco alternatives or mixed with your favorite legal herb when rolling a spliff.
+Because of it's light texture, Mullein burns slowly and evenly and has a very discreet flavor making it a great rolling filler for recreative smokers.

 Keep reading to discover the many benefits of including this wonderful ingredient in your next herbal mixture.